aaronlumen/cs/40_Installation_and_Testing/03_Inspection_Checklist.md

 # Inspection Checklist

 ## General Requirements
-The inspection checklist is used to ensure that all installation steps are completed correctly and comply with industry standards.
-Inspections should be conducted during and after installation.
+This checklist is used to ensure that all installation activities comply with the required standards and specifications.
+It should be completed and submitted at the end of the installation phase.

-## Pre-Installation Inspection
+## Pre-Installation
-- [ ] Site survey conducted and documented.
+- [ ] Review all design plans and documentation.
-- [ ] Design documents reviewed and approved.
+- [ ] Verify site conditions and readiness for installation.
-- [ ] Necessary permits and approvals obtained.
+- [ ] Ensure all necessary permits and approvals have been obtained.
-- [ ] All required materials and equipment on-site and verified.

-## Cable Installation Inspection
+## Cabling Installation
-- [ ] Pathways clear and prepared.
+- [ ] Verify that all cable pathways are clear and properly installed.
-- [ ] Proper separation from power cables maintained.
-- [ ] Minimum bend radius adhered to.
-- [ ] Pulling tension monitored and controlled.
-- [ ] Cables properly labeled at both ends.
+- [ ] Check that all cables are properly labeled according to the labeling standards.

-## Equipment Installation Inspection
-- [ ] Racks and enclosures securely mounted.
-- [ ] Equipment properly grounded and bonded.
-- [ ] Power distribution units installed and tested.
+- [ ] Ensure a minimum of 2 cables are pulled to each drop location.
+- [ ] Confirm that all cables meet the required specifications (e.g., Category 6/6A).
-- [ ] Adequate cooling and ventilation ensured.
+- [ ] Inspect all cable terminations for proper installation.

 ## Cable Management Inspection
 - [ ] Horizontal and vertical cable managers installed.